pergus/netbox-zabbix/docs/setup.md

 The script next asks the user to define default mappings for devices and virtual machines.
 These values will be used when automatically assigning Zabbix templates and groups to NetBox objects.

+> Important: A new Zabbix installation defines a number of Templates and Host Groups.
+The default template selected should be compatible with both Zabbix Agent and SNMPv3 interfaces.
+For broad compatibility, ICMP Ping is recommended.

 Step 7.
 Select the default Template (required)

 ```bash